-On December 18, 2009, we entered into an employment agreement with Jeffrey Wolf to act as our Chief Executive Officer, which was amended on November 22, 2011, and further amended on each of January 20, 2014, January 11, 2016 and April 1, 2016.
-Mr. Wolf receives an annual base salary of \$405,000 per year and has voluntarily elected to defer a portion of his salary as discussed below.
-He also may receive, at the sole discretion of the Board, an additional cash performance-based bonuses equal to up to 50% of his then outstanding base salary at the end of each year and a discretionary equity award, with the actual amount of his bonus to be increased or decreased in the sole discretion of the Board of Directors.
+On December 18, 2009, we entered into an employment agreement with Jeffrey Wolf to act as our Chief Executive Officer, which was amended on November 22, 2011, and further amended on each of January 20, 2014 and January 11, 2016 and January 1, 2017.
+Mr. Wolf receives an annual base salary of \$417,150 per year.
+He also may receive, at the sole discretion of the board, an additional cash performance-based bonuses equal to up to 50% of his then outstanding base salary at the end of each year and a discretionary equity award, with the actual amount of his bonus to be increased or decreased in the sole discretion of the Board of Directors.
+Upon execution of the agreement, Mr. Wolf was issued options exercisable for 119,661 shares of our common stock.
 In addition, he is to receive certain options to purchase 2% of our fully diluted equity at an exercise price equal to the then current market price if our stock is traded on a nationally recognized exchange or NASDAQ and our market capitalization is at least \$250 million for at least 5 days.
-If Mr. Wolf's employment contract is terminated for death or disability (as defined in the agreement), he (or his estate in the event of death) will receive six month's severance.
 If Mr. Wolf's employment is terminated by us other than for cause, he will receive 12 month's severance.
-In addition, if Mr. Wolf's employment is terminated by us other than for cause all Restricted Shares, Common Stock and options to purchase Common Stock that would have vested shall immediately vest.
+In addition, if Mr. Wolf's employment is terminated by us other than for cause all Restricted Shares, common stock and options to purchase common stock that would have vested shall immediately vest.
 Mr. Wolf will not be entitled to any additional severance in the event he is terminated for cause or voluntarily resigns.
 Under his employment agreement, Mr. Wolf has also agreed to non-competition provisions.